cj1128/handmade-hero/README.md

 - Define `Clamp` and `Clamp01`
 - Fix `BeginSim` to loop over chunkZ
 - Modify stairwell z so that the minimum z of its volumn is 0

+### Day 75: Conditional Movements Based on Step Heights

+- Add `EntityFlag_ZSupported`
+- Prevent player from "jumping" when he goes up/down stairs
+- Define `SpeculativeCollide` to prevent hero from stepping out the stair and jumping into the stair
+- Add `zFudge` when rendering